-9. If you want to enrol in a part-time variant of a bachelor's or associate's degree programme which forms part of the Flexibilisation Pilot (refer to Article 7(a)), you must apply for enrolment with the university via Studielink.
+9. If you want to enrol in a part-time variant of a bachelor's or associate's degree programme which forms part of the Flexibilisation Pilot (refer to Article 7a of the Enrollment Regulation), you must apply for enrolment with the university via Studielink.